ICCPUD Webinar Series Premier

 in Macon, Ga.
 Dr. Benjamin holds 18 honorary degrees.

-Pamela S. Hyde, J.D. was nominated by President Barack
+Pamela S. Hyde, J.D. was nominated by President Barack Obama and

-is to reduce the impact of substance abuse and mental illness on America's communities.
+the impact of substance abuse and mental illness on America's communities.

 Hyde is an attorney and comes to SAMHSA with more than 30 years experience in management